Unlock Inner Strength: Mental and Emotional

 Life is full of mysteries.
 Where one is born or when one dies is not in one’s hands.
-The truth about these two aspects of life – birth and death – are completely beyond human control.
+The truth about these two aspects of life – birth and death – is completely beyond human control.
 Some believe that everything is fate, while others believe that hard work shapes our lives.
 The truth lies somewhere in between.

 Mental and Emotional Well-Being